-The Guild Events Committee organises three major shows during the year.
+The Guild Events Committee organises four major shows during the year.

 At each of these shows the Guild provides a stand where members